ranji94/AirCMS/README.md

 # Content-Manager-Service
-ITronics Content Manager Service is application used to manage content in webpages created by ITronics, which was installed on remote servers.
+AirCMS (Content Management System) is service used by my customers, to manage content in webpages created by ITronics, which have benn installed on remote servers.